BlakeGuilloud/ganon/README.md

 5. Push to your fork
 6. Open a pull request in this repo!

+#### A pull request will most likely be denied if it does not contain a skeleton method for someone else to work on!

 ### Development
 While building new features, we are utilizing the [Jest](https://github.com/facebook/jest) testing framework for writing all of our unit tests.